Comment on page

 Osmos can automate the ingestion of partner data shared through email in an Osmos Pipeline, leveraging the Email Source Connector.
 Upon creation of the connector the source schema is automatically defined by the email attachment.
+If multiple attachments are included in the initial email, the first document alphanumerically sorted by filename, will define the schema of the connector.

 The following file types are supported in the email connector: CSV (as